i-krishna/Business-Analytics/Data-Science/Readme.md

 AI vs ML: Artificial Intelligence (AI) refers to machines that can simulate human intelligence to sense, reason, act, empathize, or adapt like a human.
 Examples include Apple's vision technology, Amazon Alexa, and Meta’s Code LIama.
 Machine Learning (ML) refers to a subset of AI that empowers machines to learn and improve using algorithms (such as linear regression, HOG, CNN) to analyze large amounts of data.
 Alternative definition of ML: Machine learning is a subfield of computer science that means "the programming of a digital computer to behave in a way which, if done by human beings or animals, would be described as involving the process of learning."
 That's a 1959 definition by Arthur Samuel, a pioneer in computer gaming and artificial intelligence

+# Collective Intelligence in Predictive Analytics by Krishna Damarla

+In predictive analysis, we can use existing bigdata to train AI models to make predictions.
+One of the disadvantages of this type of prediction is that we need clean data or spend time cleaning bad data or have only limited data.
+Sometimes we need to predict uncertain events, such as epidemics and elections, without sufficient data.
+In those cases, where AI stops, crowd prediction or collective intelligence begins (Smarter Together, 2023).

+The concept of the crowd prediction or wisdom of crowds can best be understood from the popular TV show – Who Wants to Be a Millionaire ?
+In this show, player can choose to answer the final question by calling an expert friend or by asking audience for help.
+Research shows that audience votes help player win the game with an 89% accuracy rate (HyperMind, 2021).
+Whereas, Calling a friend, on the other hand, is only 54% accurate, which is almost same as tossing coin (StoryWorks, 2024).
+So, approximately 1337 times answers were accurate on audience poll, with only 147 times being incorrect.
+This demonstrates that the aggregated input of a moderately knowledgeable crowd often surpasses the judgment of one or two experts.

+Let’s consider a case study of Johns Hopkins Center for Health Security, which predicts outbreak of infectious diseases.
+Two crowd groups were included in this study to provide valid forecasts.
+1. Crowd 1 (Industry Experts): 70% public health experts.
+Example: Medical epidemiologists, microbiologists, etc.
+2. Crowd 2 (Forecasting Experts): 30% skilled forecasters.
+Example: Hyperminds prediction team of market analysts.

+The 2 groups mentioned above were asked to enter their answers into a central platform with questions to assess the severity of the outbreak.
+Sample question looked like: How many states report over 1000 infectious cases by March end.
+The outcomes could help governments create better policies or make more informed decisions.
+The results showed good forecasters are more likely to be open-minded, prone to criticism / negative views (Smarter Together, 2023).
+Using crowd intelligence to improve predictions go beyond policymaking to understanding operations, disaster management, global economics, and geopolitics.

+References

+HyperMind.
+(2021).
+The Wisdom of Crowds: The Science of Getting Smarter Together.
+YouTube. https://www.youtube.com/watch?v=HNQ3GccCAI0

+StoryWorks.
+(2024).
+E80 - The Wisdom of Crowds.
+YouTube. https://www.youtube.com/watch?v=jvgPPiWN7yU

+Smarter Together.
+(2023).
+Crowd Forecasting: how Johns Hopkins harnessed the wisdom of crowds to predict infectious disease.
+YouTube. https://www.youtube.com/watch?v=z-V-lPzBVA4

 # Spatial Data Science by Krishna Damarla

 The below map is a graphical representation of the London underground transport system (commonly known as the Tube).
 To explain it to a transportation manager with no technical background on spatial data analysis (Rey, et al., 2020), I will use the following points: